 Landslides: Monsoon season means landslides.
 Roads can get blocked for hours or even days.
 Always check conditions before starting and carry enough food and water.
 According to BRO officials, Sach Pass road clearance depends entirely on that year’s snowfall pattern.

 Altitude sickness: Killar at 8,000 feet is manageable for most, but Sach Pass at 14,500 feet can cause AMS symptoms.
 Do not rush through the pass.
-If you feel headache, nausea, or dizziness, take it slow.
+In case you feel headache, nausea, or dizziness, take it slow and descend if it worsens.

-Medical facilities: Government hospital in Killar has limited facilities.
+Medical facilities: The government hospital in Killar has limited facilities.
 For anything serious, evacuation to Chamba or Keylong is needed.
 Carry a first-aid kit and personal medications.

-Fuel: No petrol pump in Pangi Valley.
-Last fuel stops: Chamba town (Sach Pass route) or Keylong (Manali route).
+Fuel: There is no petrol pump in Pangi Valley.
+The last fuel stops are Chamba town (Sach Pass route) or Keylong (Manali route).
 Fill up completely before entering.
 Bikers should carry a jerry can.

 Mobile Network and Connectivity in Pangi Valley